juanfont/headscale/docs/usage/connect/apple.md

 # Connecting an Apple client

-## Goal

-This documentation has the goal of showing how a user can use the official iOS and macOS [Tailscale](https://tailscale.com) clients with `headscale`.
+This documentation has the goal of showing how a user can use the official iOS and macOS [Tailscale](https://tailscale.com) clients with headscale.

 !!! info "Instructions on your headscale instance"